niieani/freshtomato-config-compare-and-edit/README.md

-# FreshTomato NVRAM Workspace
+# 🍅 FreshTomato Config Compare and Edit NVRAM

-Interactive browser-based tool for inspecting, comparing, and editing FreshTomato router backups.
+Interactive browser-based tool for inspecting, comparing, and editing FreshTomato router backups (NVRAM).
 Runs fully locally, in your browser, so your config files never leave your computer.
 Use it to create a new config, or even just to preview your settings and apply them manually via the Web UI.

-## Using the Workspace
+## Usage

-- **Primary upload** – Drag a FreshTomato `.cfg` file into the left drop-zone to decode it via `nvram-cfg.ts`.
+- **Primary upload** – Drag a FreshTomato `.cfg` file into the left drop-zone to decode it.
 The UI hydrates every field with metadata, grouping settings by their firmware page.
 - **Comparison upload** – Drop a second `.cfg` to surface different, added, and removed keys.
 Filter by change type, search across labels and descriptions, or jump between pages from the sidebar.
 - **Per-field control** – For each key choose _Use Left_, _Use Right_, _Remove_, or customise the value directly.
 Booleans, enumerations, and numbers render with specialised controls; unknown keys fall back to raw editing.
 - **Exports** – Preview pending edits, generate a curated `.cfg` (HDR1/HDR2) using `encodeCfg`, or copy a CLI script with `nvram set/unset` commands ready for SSH sessions.